ioetbc/simao/README.md

 4. smaller font on landing page?
 5. hover over image zoom in on product page
 6. make the subpages have a page wrapper that you just pass an image, heading and text
-7. pieces hide the heading until hover
-8. if piece is up against the edge apply padding or padding to all?
-9. pieces page smaller screens there is sometimes an overlap
+7. pieces page smaller screens there is sometimes an overlap
-10. make title on the homepage only animate in once
+8. make title on the homepage only animate in once